 Tech Company Offers Support Solution to Help Disabled Shoppers During Lockdown

-Guest blog by Neatebox, one of our exhibitors at our Kidz to Adultz events.
+This is a guest blog by Neatebox, one of our exhibitors at our Kidz to Adultz events.

 Scottish technology company Neatebox is offering supermarkets across the UK access to innovative new technology which, the company claims, can remove the challenges millions of individuals are currently facing when they visit a shop during lockdown.